Ramilito/kubectl.nvim/README.md

 Processes kubectl outputs to enable vim-like navigation in a buffer for your cluster.
 <img src="/.github/demo2.gif?raw=true" width="1700px">

-Note: This is still incomplete in that it doesn't handle all possible resources and I might change things up in the future.

 ## ✨ Features
 - Navigate your cluster in a buffer, using hierarchy where possible (backspace for up, enter for down) e.g. root -> deplyoment -> pod -> container
 - Colored output and smart highlighting